Pinterest for interior design

 You are generally less likely to see negative comments and trolling behaviour, making it a much more pleasant experience all around.

-So if your potential clients are using the platform are actively searching for ideas, and importantly people who can help them achieve those, then why is it not part of every interior designer’s marketing mix?
+So, if your potential clients are using Pinterest for interior design inspirationand are actively searching for ideas, and importantly people who can help them achieve those, then why is it not part of every marketing strategy for interior designers?

 “Your audience isn’t coming to Pinterest to hunt for likes or see what everyone else is doing.
 They’re looking for inspiration and ready to take action.”